 The safety standards you might expect of transport and tour operators, including adventure activities, are not always met.
 Sufficient safety equipment may not be provided and recommended maintenance standards and safety precautions may not be observed.

-Unexploded ordnance, including cluster munitions, and landmines are numerous throughout Lebanon with the highest concentration in the south of the country.
+Unexploded ordnance, including cluster munitions, and landmines are numerous throughout Lebanon with the highest concentration in the south of the country, especially south of the Litani River.
 Minefields are not always clearly marked and those that are can shift away from signage.
 You should inform children of the risk, seek advice from local residents, stay on paved roads and avoid walking or driving cross-country.

 Please refer to our air travel page for information about aviation safety and security.